Kjw072892/group3-tetris/README.md

 James implemented property change listener into gameboard and nextpiece.
 He also made the filemenu be able to start a game once a button inside there is clicked to "start game".
 He then also made sure the nextpiece panel properly draws whatever next piece gets thrown by property changes.
 He also had fixed a big where gameboard wouldn't properly draw the frozen pieces upon start of the game, and the gameboard functions properly.

 ## Roman
+Implemented the key handling, specifically via the `InputMap` and `ActionMap` API of Swing JComponents.
+Implemented, with the help of Kassie, the `GameLogic` class that handles the game logic.
+Worked with Kassie to improve the `ScorePanel` class.

 ## Zainab

 ## Sprint 2 Comments
+How much abstraction can sometimes be too much abstraction? - Roman Bureacov